August 21st - 27th, 2022

-2021 Alaska Brown Bear Photography Tour Travel Plans
+2022 Alaska Brown Bear Photography Tour I Travel Plans

 Photographing the bears usually revolves around the tides, light, and weather conditions.
 August is the perfect time of year to photograph the big male bears chasing salmon through the rivers.
-We will regularly see moms with cubs; however, they keep their distance from the individual males.
-Nothing will prepare you for the feeling you’ll get when you encounter these magnificent bears just yards away…
+We will regularly see moms with cubs.
+However, they keep their distance from the individual males.
+Nothing will prepare you for the feeling you receive when you encounter these magnificent bears just yards away…

 We call Alaskan brown bears “fat and happy bears.”
 They feast on salmon and clams and do not struggle like other bears who need to forage for berries, roots, and tubers.
 They learn to live in close proximity of each other and usually do not see people as a threat, or a meal!